 Donate Support Oakland Voices community correspondents

-For questions about sponsoring an Oakland Voices correspondent or donating to Oakland Voices, please contact Maynard Institute co-executive director, Martin Reynolds at email@example.com.
+Maynard Institute programs are open to all.
+We are committed to addressing the under-representation of people of color and other historically disadvantaged groups in media-related professions, and so we make special efforts to recruit individuals from these groups for our programs.
+For questions about sponsoring an Oakland Voices correspondent or donating to Oakland Voices, please contact Maynard Institute co-executive director, Martin Reynolds at firstname.lastname@example.org.